MikaelHailu/safemeds-ai/architecture.md

 ## Key Design Decisions

 ### Cron polling vs webhook
-Given the webhook for events data is not currenly supported in DHIS2, the cron polling approach has been opted for as a more reliable approach without any DHIS2 server configuration.
+DHIS2 program stage webhook notifications are not reliably supported in DHIS2 v40 — confirmed on multiple instances.
+The cron polling approach is more reliable and requires no DHIS2 server configuration beyond the standard programme setup.

 ### Separate steps for each job
 Each job is a separate OpenFn step with its own adaptor and credential.
 This allows fine-grained credential control — jobs 02 and 03 have no credential so `http.get` calls to external public APIs are unauthenticated.
+Attaching a credential to these steps breaks the external API calls.

 ### Drug formulary as embedded JSON
 The drug lookup table is embedded in job 02 rather than fetched from an external source.
-This avoids a network dependency and keeps resolution fast and reliable.
+This avoids a network dependency and keeps resolution fast and reliable in low-connectivity environments.

-### Deduplication
+### Deduplication via Source Prescription Event
-Job 05 checks for prescriptions that have already been checked.
-This prevents duplicate alerts if the workflow runs multiple times while a prescription is still within the poll window.
+Each Drug Safety Alert stores the UID of the prescription event that triggered it in a hidden data element (`Source Prescription Event`, UID: `dW6xOGoNWj7`).
+On each poll, job 01 checks whether a Drug Safety Alert already exists for that specific prescription event UID before processing it.

+This approach correctly handles patients with multiple prescription stage events from different visits — each prescription is checked independently regardless of whether alerts exist for other prescriptions by the same patient.

+### Why not update the prescription event directly?
+An alternative deduplication approach would be to set a `Safety Check Completed` flag directly on the prescription event after processing.
+However, DHIS2 v40 does not support PATCH or POST updates to completed events via the legacy `/api/events` endpoint (returns 405 Method Not Allowed).
+The Source Prescription Event approach avoids this limitation entirely.